Priya-Bai-S/Github-Copilot/Labfiles/Exercise-2.md

 GitHub Copilot provides suggestions for numerous languages and a wide variety of frameworks, but works especially well for Python, JavaScript, TypeScript, Ruby, Go, C# and C++.
 The following samples are in JavaScript, but other languages will work similarly.

-In this exercise, you will have the opportunity to experiment with and apply JavaScript with the assistance of Copilot.
+In this exercise, you will have the opportunity to experiment with and apply JavaScript with the assistance of GitHub Copilot and GitHub Copilot Chat.

 >**Disclaimer**: GitHub Copilot will automatically suggest an entire function body or code in grayed text.
 Examples of what you'll most likely see in this exercise, but the exact suggestion may vary.